umputun/mpt/site/docs/index.md

 == generated by Google ==
 Recursion in programming is when a function calls itself during its execution...
 ```

+When only one provider is enabled, the header is omitted for cleaner output.

 ## Advanced Usage: MCP Server Mode